Efficient training for compact compression models via sequential distillation: Experiments and results

+We can see that $KD^{Enc}$ achieves much better performance than $RD^{Enc}$.
+This can be explained by the fact that the proposed latent-based loss avoids using a GAN while keeping its benefits.
+The absolute performance of the proposed reduced encoders becomes interesting and closer to the original.
+We present reconstructed images in Fig.~\ref{fig:example_images_illm} to support these remarks.
+It shows that the proposed knowledge distillation is promising for the reduction of an \textit{HP}-based encoder.
+Future work may focus on a reliable reduction of the decoder.
+More precisely, future studies should investigate: (i) analyzing additional epochs as possible transition points in the combined $KD^{Seq} + KD^{LR}$ training strategy, and (ii) exploring alternative decoder reduction strategies, particularly for models based on generative behavior for reconstruction.

-Table~\ref{tab:compression} shows the reduction in computational operations and models' weights storage for each reduction rate, defined by the width (number of filters) reduction across the encoder (and hyper-encoder) layers.
-The highest reduction rate ($\div 8$) achieves a reduction of over $35\times$ in Multiply-Accumulate Operations (MACs) and $16\times$ in the encoder storage, compared to the original encoder ($\div 1$) for Factorized prior.
+\textbf{Reduction ratio:} Table~\ref{tab:compression} shows the reduction in operations and models' storage for different reduction rates on the width (number of filters) across the layers.
+The highest reduction rate ($\div 8$) achieves a reduction of over $35\times$ in Multiply-Accumulate Operations (MACs) and $16\times$ in the architecture storage, compared to the original architecture ($\div 1$) for $FP$.